What is an internship?

 - Check Handshake

 - Meet with your career consultant at the Career Center to discuss available internship opportunities.
-Call us at (706) 542-3375 to make an appointment.
+You may make an appointment through your Handshake account or by calling the Career Center at (706) 542-3375.

 - Check out the Career Center's Internship links page